-While there is a multitude of materials that are safe to use with CO2 lasers like the Glowforge, there are also many materials that are not safe.
+While there is a multitude of materials that are safe to use with CO2 lasers (like Glowforge), there are also many materials that are not safe.
 Some can damage the laser or cause a fire, some can be sensitizing (causing an allergic reaction) and some can be very dangerous to your health.

 So what materials are safe?
 This seems like a pretty straight-forward question, right?
 Unfortunately, it’s not always a straight-forward answer.
 For example, many types of hardwood can be used, but not all hardwoods.
 Some hardwoods create noxious fumes and some can damage lasers.
 Genuine leather is safe if it’s veg tanned, but not if it’s chrome tanned.

 Another complication is that materials can vary by manufacturer, batch, lot or even shipment.
 The easiest way to get around this is to find reliable stores to buy materials from that can be trusted.
 Recommendations from other Glowforge owners in the community forum can be very helpful with finding places to buy safe materials.